Der Kaiser von Atlantis: Composition history

 Ullmann entrusted his manuscripts to a fellow-prisoner, Dr. Emil Utitz, a former Professor of Philosophy at the German University in Prague, who served as the camp's librarian.
 Utitz survived the camp and passed the manuscripts on to another survivor, Dr. Hans Gunther Adler, a friend of Ullmann's, some of whose poems Ullmann had set to music.
 The score was a working version with edits, substitutions, and alternatives made in the course of rehearsals.
 Dr. Adler deposited the original manuscripts and two copies of the libretto in his possession at the Goetheanum in Dornach, the center for the anthroposophical movement with which Ullmann was associated.
 The manuscripts subsequently passed to the Paul Sacher Stiftung in Basle.
+Peter Kien’s handwritten libretto is now held by the Wiener Holocaust Library in London, alongside other documents related to the creation of the opera.